fraterrisus/walkthroughs/aethus/items.md

 You need 3x of these to fulfill one of Trudy's fetch quests.
 Otherwise they can be sold for $1500.

 {% endaethusitem %}
-{% aethusitem 'Ancient Parts', 'Ancient Jaw' %}
+{% aethusitem 'Ancient Parts', 'Ancient Jaw', 'Ancient Skeleton' %}

 *Variants:* **Ancient Jaw, Ancient Ribs, Ancient Skull, Ancient Tail**

 *Where:* [Fished](#fishing-lure) out of the swamps of the Lost World.

-The game hints that you might be able to "assemble a larger whole", but I was never able to make that happen.
-These pieces don't count for Trudy's fetch quest, so sell them ($1500) or arrange them artistically in your museum.
+These pieces don't count for Trudy's fetch quest.
+Collect all four and use one from your inventory to convert them into an **Ancient Skeleton**, which sells for the same amount ($6000 vs $1500 &times; 4) or can be arranged artistically in your museum.

 {% endaethusitem %}
 {% aethusitem 'Angled Desk' %}